drupal-composer/drupal-project/README.md

 ## Credit

-Using Composer to manage a Drupal project would not be possible without the work of others:
+Using Composer to manage a Drupal project would not be possible without the work of others.
+Some projects are mentioned above.

-* [Non-destructive archive installer](https://github.com/azt3k/non-destructive-archive-installer) used to install Drupal Core.
-* [Composer installers](https://github.com/composer/installers) used to specify custom location of packages.
-* [Netresearch patches plugin](https://github.com/netresearch/composer-patches-plugin) for applying patches to Composer projects.